revwhyte/qrcode-interface/README.md

 # qrcode-interface
-Python interface for generating qrcodes
+Python interface for generating and reading qrcodes